Ferry to Hong Kong

+The film became a famous disaster in the history of the Rank Organisation.

 Plot

 Mark Conrad, a debonair Anglo-Austrian former playboy and junk owner, now an alcoholic down-and-out, is expelled from Hong Kong.
 He is placed on an ancient ferry boat, the Fa Tsan (known to its crew as the Fat Annie), despite the protests of the pompous owner, Captain Cecil Hart.

 He travels to Macau, but is refused entry for the same reason he was expelled from Hong Kong.
 He engages the captain in a card game and wins the right to 'live' on board.
 His charming manner endears him to the crew and to an attractive teacher Liz Ferrers, a regular passenger.

 The ferry is nearly wrecked in a typhoon, but Conrad wrests command from the cowardly and drunken captain and saves the ship.
 Drifting out of control near the Chinese coast, they are boarded by pirates, led by Chinese-American Johnny Sing-up.
 Sing-up reveals that Hart is a former conman who won the ship in a crooked card-game.